AmazingMonster/conceptrodon/docs/contents/metafunctions/raillivore/bind_back.doc.md

 ## Description

 `Raillivore::BindBack` accepts an operation.
-Its first layer accepts a list of sequences and returns a metafunction such that when invoked, the previously provided sequences will be concatenated to the end of the argument list;
+Its first layer accepts a list of sequences and returns a function.
-then, the metafunction becomes the operation previously provided and invoked by the newly formed argument list.
+When invoked, the function adds the sequences to the end of the argument list and instantiates the operation with the result.
 <pre><code>   Operation
 -> Sequences...
 -> Operation&lt;*, Sequences...&gt;</code></pre>